-Every first-year first-time residential student is required to reside on campus and will have the opportunity to live in a Learning Community (LC).
-These communities are in three different categories-academic, identity, and interest based-and are located in specific buildings or floors on campus.
-Learning Communities allow you to live and learn alongside other students who share a common passion, major, or identity in an environment tailored to your topic.
-Students living in our LCs will have opportunities to engage with academic faculty and staff outside of the classroom in a variety of activities.
-Our LCs help make a big campus feel smaller and will connect you to your peers as well as faculty and staff who are invested in your success.
-On your application you can apply for your top LC choice and you will be accepted based on application answers and space availability.
+Every first-year first-time residential student is required to reside on campus and will have the opportunity to live in a Residential Learning Community (RLC).
+These communities consist of three different categories-academic, identity, and interest based-and are located in specific buildings and floors.
+Residential Learning Communities allow you to live and learn alongside other students who share a common passion, major, or identity in an environment tailored to that topic.
+Students living in our RLCs will have opportunities to engage with academic faculty and staff outside of the classroom in a variety of activities.
+Our RLCs help make a big campus feel smaller and can connect you to your peers as well as faculty and staff members who are invested in your success.
+On your housing application you can apply for your top RLC choice and you will be accepted based on your application, answers, and space availability.